 Everyone’s skin is susceptible to developing uneven tone and brown spots.
 In fact, most will, to some extent, with age (don’t worry—more on that below).
-You’ve probably experienced a degree of discoloration, perhaps after a particularly troubling pimple?
-However, Latinas have even more to watch out for, as Latin skin is more prone to developing hyperpigmentation.
+Everyone has probably experienced a degree of discoloration, perhaps after a particularly troubling pimple?
+However, Latinx skin is more prone to developing hyperpigmentation.

 Keep reading to find out why and what you can do about it!

-Dr. Dendy Engelman, NuGene advisory board member and director of Dermatological Surgery at New York Medical College, says Latin Americans and Hispanics are prone to an increased incidence of melasma and post-inflammatory hyperpigmentation.
-“Latina skin—as with anyone with darker features—is more prone to pigmentation because they have a tendency to produce more pigment in response to injury, whether it’s sun damage or picking at a pimple,” Dr. Engelman says.
+Dr. Dendy Engelman, a board-certified and nationally-acclaimed dermatologic surgeon, says Latinx Americans and Hispanics are prone to an increased incidence of melasma and post-inflammatory hyperpigmentation.
+“Brown skin is more prone to pigmentation because it has a tendency to produce more pigment in response to injury, whether it’s sun damage or picking at a pimple,” Dr. Engelman says.

 “When exposed to UV light, the body produces melanin as a measure of self-protection.
 The immune system remedies some of the damage, but eventually, unfixable buildup starts to accumulate in the form of hyperpigmentation (aka dark spots),” says Dr. Craig Kraffert, board-certified dermatologist and president of Amarte.
 Dr. Engelman adds that hyperpigmention can result from a number of different injuries to the skin.
 “Dark spots are different from large splotchy areas (those bigger patches around your lips, cheeks, and forehead are called melasma) and they are particularly apparent in people who have faced teenage acne, but a host of culprits—hormonal changes, pimples, rashes, cuts, scars, or anything else that causes inflammation—and sun exposure leads to uneven skin tone.”